thomas-haslwanter/scikit-kinematics/README.rst

 Definition of rotation matrices
 -------------------------------

-- rotmat.R1 ...
-3D rotation matrix for rotation about the 1-axis
-- rotmat.R2 ...
-3D rotation matrix for rotation about the 2-axis
-- rotmat.R3 ...
-3D rotation matrix for rotation about the 3-axis
+- rotmat.R ...
+3D rotation matrix for rotation about a coordinate axis

 Conversion Routines - rotation matrices
 ---------------------------------------
-- rotmat.rotmat2Fick ...
-Calculation of Fick angles
+- rotmat.convert ...
+Convert a rotation matrix to the corresponding quaternion
-- rotmat.rotmat2Helmholtz ...
-Calculation of Helmholtz angles
+- rotmat.sequence ...
+Calculation of Euler, Fick, Helmholtz, ... angles

 Symbolic matrices
 -----------------

-- rotmat.R1_s() ... symbolix matrix for rotation about the 1-axis
-- rotmat.R2_s() ... symbolix matrix for rotation about the 2-axis
-- rotmat.R3_s() ... symbolix matrix for rotation about the 3-axis
+- rotmat.R_s() ... symbolix matrix for rotation about a coordinate axis

 For example, you can e.g. generate a Fick-matrix, with

->>> R_Fick = R3_s() * R2_s() * R1_s()
+>>>    R_Fick = R_s(2, 'theta') * R_s(1, 'phi') * R_s(0, 'psi')

 Vectors
 =======